mysterypaint/OpenLaMulana/README.md

     - Please create the ``music`` directory if it does not already exist.

 - The .dls in the ``/music/`` folder must be converted to .sf2 format.
 This can be done with [Vienna](http://www.synthfont.com/Downloads.html)
-- Finally, you will also want to provide an ``Icon.ico`` and a 256x256 ``Icon.bmp``, which should go in the same directory as the .sln.
+- Finally, you will also want to provide an ``Icon.ico`` and a 256x256 ``Icon.bmp``, which should go in the same directory as the .sln, in the ``/src/`` directory.
+  - You could rip and convert the game&apos;s .ico to .bmp, resize it to a 256x256 transparent .bmp as ``Icon.bmp``, then place both the resized .bmp and .ico in the same folder as the .sln.
+MonoGame is a bit finnicky about these files: You may have the best luck grabbing an Icon.bmp from an existing MonoGame project online, then deleting+pasting its contents within an image editing program, like [GIMP](https://www.gimp.org/) or [Aseprite](https://www.aseprite.org/).
+The exported .bmp can be converted to .ico using a web tool like this one: https://favicon.io/favicon-converter/

 # Compiling
 - First, ensure that .NET and MonoGame are up-to-date, or set up: [Instructions here](https://docs.monogame.net/articles/getting_started/0_getting_started.html)
 - Clone the repo
 - Include the assets in the ``OpenLaMulana/src/`` and ``OpenLaMulana/src/Content/`` folders respectively (explained in more detail above)
-- Rip and convert the game&apos;s .ico to .bmp, resize it to a 256x256 transparent .bmp as ``Icon.bmp``, then place both the resized .bmp and .ico in the same folder as the .sln
 - [Build the project from CLI](https://docs.monogame.net/articles/packaging_games.html)
   - Alternatively, you can use the build scripts provided in the ``/src/build_scripts/`` folder.
 For Mac/Linux users, ``build_all.sh`` will execute all of the shell scripts in that folder.
 For Windows users, launch ``build_all.bat`` instead.
   - The output directory should be at ``OpenLaMulana/src/artifacts/``, or ``OpenLaMulana/src/build_scripts/publish/``, if you ran a script to compile.
+  - If you wish to compile (and test) within Visual Studio, you must first compile the assets using the MonoGame Content Builder.
+Typically (after installing MonoGame as an extension within Visual Studio), this can be done by double-clicking on Content.mgcb within the Solution Explorer, then compiling all the assets within the window that pops up.
+This must be done every time an asset is included or removed from the project.

 ### Special Thanks
 - sinshu, MeltySynth Library - [MeltySynth](https://github.com/sinshu/meltysynth)